Religions of the world

 Most people in the world follow one of the religions listed in the table below.

 Included is the name of the religion, the approximate date of its origin, its

 ethical texts (if any) and its estimated numerical strength (both in absolute numbers and

 as a percentage of the world's population.)

 particular religion if they say that they are of that faith.
-Thus, about 75%
+Thus, as of 2015, about 70%

 religious groups have much more strict definitions for membership.
 For example, many

 conservative Christians believe that one has to be "born again"

 in order to be counted as a Christian.
 Using this definition, only about

 35% of Americans would be counted as Christians.
 This difference